User Needs

 1. Diverse User Backgrounds and Contexts

 Users come from diverse backgrounds and have different cultural, social and personal contexts.
-This real-life diversity introduces complexity to how designers might understand the needs of the people in their target audience.
-Designers must consider these various factors carefully.
-It’s vital to tailor solutions to accommodate the unique needs and preferences of different user groups.
-Designers also have to consider accessibility—as a legal requirement in many jurisdictions—to cater to the needs of users of all abilities.
+This real-life diversity introduces degrees of complexity for how designers might understand the people in their target audience’s needs.
+Designers have to think about these various factors—and carefully so.
+It’s vital for them to tailor solutions to accommodate those unique needs and preferences that different user groups actually have.
+Designers need to consider accessibility, too—as a legal requirement in many jurisdictions—to cater to the needs of users of all abilities.

 Author and Human-Computer Interaction Expert, Professor Alan Dix explains why designers need to consider users’ culture, for instance: